onecommons/unfurl/docs/solution-overview.rst

 Collaborative Development
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-Unfurl stores everything in git as human readable and editable text files so you can use your favorite developer tools and workflows such as pull requests.

-For example, using the Python DSL allows tests.
+Unfurl stores everything in git as human readable and editable source code so you can use your favorite developer tools and workflows such as pull requests.
+For example, using the Python DSL allows you to use popular testing frameworks like pytest.
 And when modifying YAML files like ensemble.yaml, Unfurl preserves comments and formatting.

 Unfurl commands for managing Unfurl projects are modeled after git's but works with multiple git repositories in tandem and includes Unfurl-specific logic such as handling encrypted content.
 For example, :cli:`unfurl clone<unfurl-clone>` can clone an Unfurl project or clone blueprints and ensembles into an existing project.

 You can host an unfurl project on any git hosting service like Github or Gitlab; setup is no different than hosting a code repository -- See :ref:`Publish your project<publish_project>`.

-Or you can use `Unfurl Cloud`_, our open-source
+Or you can use `Unfurl Cloud`_, our open-source deployment platform.

 Collaborative Operations
 ~~~~~~~~~~~~~~~~~~~~~~~~